 A Dog Called Blue - The Book

-The book considers the probable origins of the Drovers Dog, imported by Hall, and the influence of Harry and Jack Bagust on the early Cattle Dog breed.
 The alleged early Dalmatian infusion is discussed in the context of Robert Kaleski's mind-set.
 Kaleski's comments (with photos) on Sydney Royal exhibits, during the 1920s and 1930s, record his concern about the quality of some of these exhibits and the changing breed type he observed.
+Kaleski's critiques are not included in a Dog for the Job.

-Chapters by Dr Helen Hewson-Fruend deal with changing breed type since c.1900, the effect of variant Breed Standards, the inheritance of coat colour in both breeds and the inheritance of taillessness in the Australian Stumpy Tail Cattle Dog.
-Bernadette Merchant reviews the Stumpy Tail Cattle Dog Redevelopment Scheme and the progress of the redeveloped Stumpies.
+Penetrating chapters by Dr Helen Hewson-Fruend deal with changing breed type since c.1900, the effect of variant Breed Standards, and the inheritance of coat colour in both breeds.
+These important historical resource are not included in A Dog for the Job.

 Bernadette Merchant, in National DOG - The RingLEADER Way